lowylori/technicallogs/APST62/geopkgtoAGOL.md

 Reference Links: https://www.youtube.com/watch?v=9ojA8u4nRag

 ### Steps:
-- [ ] Creating a Hosted Feature Layer in AGOL From a gpkg
+- [x] Creating a Hosted Feature Layer in AGOL From a gpkg
 - [ ] Edit a Single Layer Geopackage in QGIS
+- [ ] Edit a Multi Layer Geopackage in QGIS
 - [ ] Update Published Hosted Feature Layer in AGOL
 - [ ] step 4